 Understandably, both the Grinch and the Cat fared the worst in attempts to bring them into live-action movies.
 Mike Myers’ The Cat In The Hat has a 10-percent rating on Rotten Tomatoes, and Jim Carrey’s How The Grinch Stole Christmas doesn’t fare much better, especially since it comes from the usually reliable director Ron Howard.
 To fill the two hours, a long backstory is added: A puppet Grinch baby is shown to hate Santa almost from the start, but it’s the Whos’ cruelty that turns him against the formerly benign village, retconning the entire premise of the source material.
 As Nathan Rabin said in his A.V.
 Club review: “Given the simple, elegant, anti-materialist message of Seuss’ book, there’s cruel irony as Grinch becomes just another piece of mercenary, opportunistic Christmas product to be consumed mindlessly and forgotten instantly.”

 The 2000 movie was the worst of the lot, but all of the Grinch follow-up efforts were primarily unfortunate.
-Granted, they had a lot to compete with.
+Even the 2018 Benedict Cumberbatch movie failed to make much of an impact.
+Granted, these productions had a lot to compete with.
 The combination of Seuss, Jones, and Karloff was so magical that it could never have been recaptured.
 Even if the Grinch never appeared on our screens again, that 1966 half-hour based on his source material alone was enough to make him an iconic character for the ages, instead of getting muddied by later, lesser versions.
-Fortunately, that’s still the version we most remember, even after 50 years.
+Fortunately, that’s still the version we most remember, even after 50-plus years.